rslemos/mascarpone/README.md

 [example here]
 ```

-#### The masking function
+#### The masking function: simple

-The masking function takes an string as input and spews this value, masked,
+The simplest masking function takes an string as input and spews this value,
-as output:
+masked, as output:

 ```ts
 myMaskingFn(value: string): string {